 Classic Car or Collector Car Vehicle Appraisal Report Vehicle Identification Section and Vehicle Description

 This is where all vehicle appraisal reports will differ.
 Some vehicle appraisers like to put all this information into a paragraph-style format, some put it into a table, and some use bullet points or line items.
-The formats of my classic and collector car appraisal vehicle identification sections vary based on the information to which I am comparing it to.
+The formats of my classic and collector car appraisal vehicle identification sections vary based on the information to which I am comparing it.
 In some instances, I use a VIN decoder format along with a photo and break down the serial number or VIN line by line, and in others, I use a table format.
 I try and use whichever is easier for the user to understand but since each vehicle is different and all vehicle identification numbers vary with what information they are able to be decoded.
-Regardless there should be something that plainly shows the vehicle makeup and build information where that is from the VIN, trim tag, or manufacture build information from a datasheet from the vehicle and it should be easy for the user to comprehend the information and compare it to other vehicles uses as comparables later in the report.
-This section of the appraisal report should also include the description of the vehicle, how it presented when inspected, its appraised condition, and what makes up the vehicle including the engine, transmission, brakes, suspension, steering, and any modifications or customization of the vehicle.
+Regardless there should be something that plainly shows the vehicle makeup and build information where that is from the VIN, trim tag, or manufactures build information from a datasheet from the vehicle and it should be easy for the user to comprehend the information and compare it to other vehicles uses as comparables later in the report.
+This section of the appraisal report should also include the description of the vehicle, how it is presented when inspected, its appraised condition, and what makes up the vehicle including the engine, transmission, brakes, suspension, steering, and any modifications or customization of the vehicle.
 This is the section where your vehicle appraiser should sell the value of the vehicle and explain to the person who is not able to touch and feel the car themselves and plant the image of the vehicle in their heads.
 Lastly, if the appraiser is smart and does not want any questions about his or her appraisal report, they should also state where they obtained the decoder information such as a manual, website, or source.
 Remember back in high school?
 We always had to cite our sources, vehicle appraisal reports are no different.

 Valuation and Comparable Listing Values Section of an Appraisal